 Origins |

 If you plan to build User: Public or User: Confidential application types, enter a list of locations where the application runs.
-By default, CXone API servers block API calls coming from origins, or applications, that are not pre-approved.
+By default, CXone Mpower API servers block API calls coming from origins, or applications, that are not pre-approved.
 This causes failures even if the request is valid.
-CXone uses Cross-Origin Resource Sharing (CORS) for security.
+CXone Mpower uses Cross-Origin Resource Sharing (CORS) for security.
 Ensure that you provide a comprehensive list of origins to prevent blocked requests.

 CORS configuration is not directly associated with authentication information.